regarm/CompetitiveProgrammingExecute/README.md

  ## Bugs / Issues / Features requests

 Please file bugs / feature requests by filing an issue to the project or send an email to ```regarmanojkumar@gmail.com```

+## Get involved
+Fork, develop and make a merge request.